10.2. Design Example: A Multinational Enterprise and Its Extranet

 - A messaging server is used to provide email routing, delivery, and reading services for most of Example Corp.'s sites.
 An enterprise server provides document publishing services.
 All servers run on Red Hat Enterprise Linux 7.

 - Example Corp. needs to allow data to be managed locally.
 For example, the European site will be responsible for managing the Europe branch of the directory.
-This also means that Europe will be responsible for the master copy of its data.
+This also means that Europe will be responsible for the main copy of its data.

 - Because of the geographic distribution of Example Corp.'s offices, the directory needs to be available to users and applications 24 hours a day.